decaf-dev/obsidian-view-count/README.md

 ## Usage

-By default the plugin will save view count in a property called `view-count` in each file that is opened.
-The view count will be incremented once a day.
-To change these settings, please view the **Settings** section below.
+Once you enable the plugin, view count data will start being tracked.
+You can see the view count on desktop on the status bar in the down righthand corner.

+If you would like to view the view count on mobile, you will need to enable the **Save view count to frontmatter** setting.

 ### Most viewed notes